digitalbazaar/eslint-config-digitalbazaar/README.md

 ## Other Rules

-Other rules that are not included above but can be useful:
+Other rules that can be useful:

 ### `unicorn/prefer-node-protocol`